-The development of a library collection is often specific to the community the library resides in, as materials should reflect the needs, interests, and diversity of that community.
-With this in mind, it is important to understand the mission of LCL, developed in response to community needs, the size and scope of materials available to LCL patrons, and to understand the history and make-up of the Lansing community.
+The development of a library collection is often specific to the community the library resides in.
+Materials should reflect the needs, interests, and diversity of that community.
+With this in mind, it is important to understand the mission of LCL the size and scope of materials available to LCL patrons, and to understand the history and make-up of the Lansing community.